 ASVS Level 2 Standard

-ASVS Level 2 is something that security experts recommend for most of the applications.
-The applications which regularly handle business to business transactions must follow the level 2 guidelines.
+ASVS Level 2 is something that security experts recommend for most applications.
+The applications which regularly handle business-to-business transactions must follow the level 2 guidelines.
 The security controls mentioned in this level protect the application from invalid access control, injection flaws, authentication, and validation errors, and so on.
 Basically, ASVS Level 2 ensures that the controls for security effectively align with the level of threat the application is exposed to.

 ASVS Level 3 Advanced